 Teaching Positive Character Traits Through Picture Books

-Here is a Character Trait Book List for preschoolers and up that can illustrate these eleven important characteristics.
+Here is a character trait book list for preschoolers and up that can illustrate these eleven essential characteristics.

 Character Traits: Bravery, Resilience, and Perseverance